-Given that we have labels for the times that the vehicle has slipped, we evaluated the accuracy of our slip detector.
-The slip detector performed well across our dataset, with a precision of 0.909, a recall of 1.000, and an F1-score of 0.952.
-Our approach detected every drift in our dataset, with no false negatives but two false positives that contributed to the lower precision.
+\looseness=-1 \paragraph*{Question 1: Slip Detection Accuracy} We evaluated the accuracy of our slip detector by comparing its detected slip events against labeled ground-truth slip times.
+The slip detector performed \textit{exceptionally well} across our dataset, with a precision of 0.987, a recall of 1.000, and an F1-score of 0.993.
+That is, our approach detected \textit{every} drift in our dataset (148 events), with no false negatives and only two false positives.
+Both occurred on track 1 on ceramic tile, near the end of the corresponding bags, where a light contact with the wall contributed to the spurious detections.